Challah bread is pronounced “hallah” and is also called egg bread or sweet bread. It is one of my all time favorite

 - Place the dough ball into a bowl, cover the bowl with a clean cloth, and let it stand for 45 minutes or until the dough has nearly doubled in bulk.
 Turn the dough out and knead for 5 minutes.
 Let it rest for 5 another minutes.

-Cut the dough in half with a sharp knife, then cut each half into thirds.
+- Cut the dough in half with a sharp knife, then cut each half into thirds.
 Roll each piece of dough into a long cylinder that tapers at each end, somewhat cigar shaped.
 Pinch the ends of the 3 long dough pieces together at one end.
 Braid the 3 pieces, then pinch the other ends together.
 Repeat with the remaining dough.
+(Or cut the dough into 4 pieces and braid them.
+The images shows a 4 piece braid).

 - Place the each dough braid on a lightly greased cookie sheet and leave them to stand for 30 minutes.

 - Preheat the oven to 400°F.

-In a small bowl, beat the egg yolk with 2 tablespoons of cold water.
+- In a small bowl, beat the egg yolk with 2 tablespoons of cold water.
 Brush the tops of the challahs with the egg yolk and bake for 20 minutes.
-Reduce the temperature to 375°F and bake for 30 to 40 minutes more, or until the challah bread is a nice golden brown and sounds hollow when you tap it.
+Reduce the temperature to 375°F and bake for 30 minutes more, or until the challah bread is a nice golden brown and sounds hollow when you tap it.
 Cool on a rack before cutting.

 - Challah breads are often seen covered in poppy seeds or sometimes sesame seeds.
 To do that, just sprinkle the seeds over the dough right after you brush it with the egg yolk.
 The seeds will stick to the wet egg.